Sherry11211/Final-group-work/README.md

 ### Technical explanation
 #### Added keyboard interactions with keys (1, 2, 3, 4, 5, 0) to achieve different interactions such as stop/start movement, scroll right/left, re-initialize circle, move towards mouse position and randomly change circle size.
 function keyPressed() { ... }
+- "1":If the value of 'isMoving' is 'true', this variable is used to control the graph's moving state; otherwise, it is 'false'. ' had a value of "false", it becomes "true".
+This variable is used to regulate the graphic's movement, either starting or stopping.

+- "2":Use the ‘for’ loop to give each circle a speed of 5.5 to the right horizontally, and then control the movement of the graphic by ‘isMoving’, and finally run the function.

+- "0":Reinitialize the circle array, then apply the 'draw' method again to draw the circle, then stop the graphic movement using 'no loop & is Moving'.

+- "3":Use the 'for' loop to give the circle a horizontal speed of 10 to the left, then control the graphic's movement using 'isMoving', and finally start the animation.

+- "4": Determine each circle with 'for', then use 'atan2' to compute the angle between the target circle c and the mouse point.
+The obtained angle is then used to apply a horizontal velocity of 'x,y' to the target circle via the'sin.cos' function.
+Finally, apply the function to start the animation.

+-"5":The ‘for’ loop is used to determine each circle, then the function randomly generates the diameter of the circle, and finally redraws the circle.

+*You can customize the circle size and speed values.*

 #### Added mouse click, mouse release drag and drop functionality.
 ##### function mouseClicked() {...}
 -Check if concentric circles have been selected
 If selectedCircleIndex is not equal to -1, it means that a circle is already selected.
 Calculates the distance d from the mouse to the center of the circle.
-If the distance is less than the circle radius (i.e., the click is inside the circle), deselect and turn off the drag function.
+If the distance is less than the circle radius (the click is inside the circle), deselect and turn off the drag function.

 - Check if another concentric circle is clicked Calculate the distance d
-If the distance is less than the radius of the circle (i.e., the click is inside the circle), then check to enable dragging
+If the distance is less than the radius of the circle (the click is inside the circle), then check to enable dragging

 ##### function mouseReleased() {...}
 - Stop dragging when the mouse is released.